-They have a beautiful outdoor restaurant overlooking the vineyards and the lake so we ordered up a fantastic lunch and sipped on Waupoos peach flavoured cider.
+They have a beautiful outdoor restaurant overlooking the vineyards and the lake.
+We found a seat on the patio and ordered up a fantastic lunch while sipping Waupoos peach flavored cider.
 They are well known for their oven baked pizza and had a BBQ going in their outdoor kitchen.

-After a wonderful lunch we wandered their store and sampled the various ciders at their sample bar.
+After a wonderful lunch we wandered their store and sipped the various ciders at their sample bar.
 For dessert we bought a freshly baked butter tarts that were cooling on the counter.

 On our drive to the Cider Company we had passed Waupoos Winery so we retraced our steps and drove few minutes down the road to this beautiful vineyard.
 Don’t be confused like I was, these are two separate wineries!
 One specializes in wine, the other cider and both are named after the region.

-The shop at Waupoo’s was full of wine paraphernalia and country store gifts which all surrounded the bar where they were serving up samples of your choice of wine.
-Attached to the store was a chocolatiers filled with delicious candies and artisan chocolates with flavours like Campfire Crunch and Banana Split.
+The shop at Waupoo’s was full of wine paraphernalia and country store gifts.
+All this surrounded the bar where they were serving up samples of your choice of wine.
+Attached to the store was a chocolatiers filled with delicious candies and artisan chocolates with flavors like Campfire Crunch and Banana Split.

 After taste testing a few wines and purchasing a bottle of our favorite, we wandered through an orchard across the road, with rows of various fruit trees all in bloom.
 It was wonderful to stroll along the fresh grass enveloped in the sweet fragrance of the flowers that covered every tree.